fkarb/sqlalchemy-monetdb/README.rst

 MonetDB dialect for SQLAlchemy
 ==============================

 This is the MonetDB dialect driver for SQLAlchemy.
-It has support for Python 2.7, 3.3+ and even PyPy.
-It supports SQLalchemy 1.0, 1.1 and 1.2.
+It has support for Python from 3.3 onwards and even PyPy.
+It supports SQLalchemy 1.0, 1.1, 1.2, 1.3 & 1.4.

 Installation